rosier101/site/README.md

 # site
-Basic site with small animations
+Basic site with small animations.
+Languages used are JS, HTML, and CSS